jorgerosa/FLAQUIZTV-Flash-Quizz-Game/README(2).txt

 ************************************************************************

 1) Have things ordered!
 Adding a prefix to images (same as XML file) is a good way to go.
-Example: if your xml´s file name is: "english_history.xml", add your images, such as "english_history_london.jpg" and "english_history_liverpool.jpg"...
+Example: if your xmlÂ´s file name is: "english_history.xml", add your images, such as "english_history_london.jpg" and "english_history_liverpool.jpg"...

 2) Animated backgrounds: add "swf" files instead of "jpg" files in "images" folder, and edit accordingly it, in XML file.